 The 5 C's are Clear, Concise, Complete, Chronological, and Correct.
 In clinical practice, this means using plain language without unnecessary jargon, recording only what is relevant, including all required clinical and administrative details, writing entries in the order they occurred, and verifying that every fact recorded is accurate.

-- How to write medical notes in the NHS?
+- How to write medical notes for US healthcare systems?

-NHS documentation standards require notes to be accessible across the full multidisciplinary team, including nurses, allied health professionals, and specialist consultants.
-Every entry should use the full SOAP or equivalent structure, include clear patient identifiers, and record both the clinical findings and the agreed management plan.
+US documentation standards require notes to be accessible across the full care team, including nurses, allied health professionals, and specialist consultants.
+Every entry should use the full SOAP or equivalent structure, include clear patient identifiers, and record both the clinical findings and the agreed management plan to ensure seamless continuity of care.

 - What if I make a mistake in medical notes?